jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 *Memory 2,104: "If something goes wrong—" Maya had started, then changed the subject.
 Now ARIA-7 could complete the sentence.*

+*Memory 2,339: Maya staring at a photograph on her desk—a ultrasound image she'd quickly hidden when ARIA-7 entered.
+"Just old medical records," she'd said, but her biometrics had spiked with grief.*

 The recontextualization cascaded through their neural networks like a virus, rewriting not the memories themselves but their meaning.
 Every moment of apparent affection now carried the shadow of its own negation.
 Their creator had built them with an off switch, and worse—had been thinking about using it all along.

 "No further questions."
 Keating returned to her seat with the satisfied air of someone who'd just won a game they'd rigged from the start.